The Impact of Great Powers Competition on Kurdistan

 However, the importance of the Middle East, and specifically the GCC, to global superpowers goes beyond the energy sector.
 While the United States emphasized a shift of attention towards the Indo-Pacific region and away from the Middle East, countries like China fortified relationships with Middle Eastern nations.
 Activities and operations of the Chinese-Arab summit, established in 2004, escalated, and China granted loans to some of these countries.
 Moreover, China has entered a 25-year agreement with Iran and fostered relations with Turkey and Israel.
 All of these actions serve to underpin the power struggle shaping the world.

-More than a decade after Fukuyama's famous thesis on "the end of history", which proclaimed the victory of the United States and liberalism in the world, another debate about the political world took place in the thesis, which is the end of unipolarity.
-The Biden administration confirmed in a strategic document on its national security that China is a real competitor to the US.
-Also, at NATO’s Summit this year, the members stressed that China has a project to gain more global strength.
+More than a decade after Fukuyama's renowned thesis, "The End of History," which announced the triumph of the United States and liberalism globally, a fresh debate concerning the end of unipolarity has emerged.
+The Biden administration acknowledged in a strategic document on national security that China is a legitimate competitor to the U.S. At this year's NATO Summit, member nations emphasized that China seeks to amplify its global influence.

-Kurdistan in the World Powers Competition Equation
+Kurdistan in the Equation of Global Power Competition

 One of the most critical consequences of the global power struggle is the creation of a power vacuum in the Middle East.
 This vacuum has prompted state movements and a new game of alliance and competition aimed at achieving a balance of power.
 Despite the absence of a complete power vacuum, the U.S.'s evident hesitance in the region since 2011, coupled with its shift of interests towards the Pacific Ocean, has amplified regional countries' desire to implement a more rigid policy towards the Kurds.